zippy/p2p-shipyard/docs/documentation/android/device-setup.md

 # Device Setup

+> [!NOTE]
+> In this guide you will learn how to test your app directly using an Android device connected via USB to your computer.

 1. In your Android device, enable the [developer options](https://developer.android.com/studio/debug/dev-options).

 2. After you have enabled the developer options, [enable USB debbuging](https://developer.android.com/studio/debug/dev-options#Enable-debugging).